|Intelligence and Learning|

 of humans here and now.

 The curious aspect of future technology fears and fantasies is that all the problems in the real world are discussed and then ignored.
 Even the most advanced countries have aging infrastructures, ready to collapse at any moment.
 Electricity, telephone, cable communications and the internet are carried by wires on poles that fall down easily, pushed by a little wind or shaken by earth tremors.
 Even if TV networks keep broadcasting, viewers may not have clean water to drink or food to eat.
 We can hope that communication of good ideas might reduce the extravagant devastation that humans inflict on their planet.
 What do humans really want?
-Do they want more distraction and entertainment in virtual reality or do they want a real life in a real, healthy world?
+Do they want more distraction and entertainment in virtual reality or do they want a real life in a real, healthy world, Planet Earth?